Target level of study

 45h

-Topics covered include the study of mechanical oscillating systems (simple pendulum, torsion pendulum, coupled pendulums), acoustic waves, a few notions of wave optics (diffraction and interference), the use of electronic circuits to study electrical components or systems (diodes, LEDs and photodiodes, transmission line) and the study of a few properties of matter (magnetism, photoelectric effect, Faraday effect).
+The topics covered include the study of mechanical oscillating systems (simple pendulum, torsion pendulum, coupled pendulums), acoustic waves, some concepts of wave optics (diffraction and interference), the practical application of electronic circuits for the study of electrical components or systems (diodes, LEDs and photodiodes, transmission lines), and the study of some properties of matter (magnetism, photoelectric effect, Faraday effect).

 The origin of the elements: a cosmic journey